-Multi-institutional teams may submit one application from a designated lead institution with all other team members proposed as subrecipients.
+Multi-institutional teams must submit one application from a designated lead institution with all other team members proposed as subrecipients unless the team includes other Federal agencies.
+A well-thought-out research plan and its associated budget(s) should leave no confusion about which institution will do which parts of the research.